-In an effort to help students embrace physical activity as a personal behavior, classroom Health education will compliment physical education by reinforcing the knowledge of self management skills needed to maintain a physically active lifestyle and to reduce time spent of sedentary activities.
-Opportunities for physical activity will be incorporated in lessons in other subject areas, when appropriate.
-Classroom teachers will provide short breaks for physical activity (i.e. Yoga) when appropriate.
+- In an effort to help students embrace physical activity as a personal behavior, classroom Health Education will compliment Physical Education by reinforcing the knowledge of self-management skills needed to maintain a physically active lifestyle and to reduce time spent of sedentary activities. - Opportunities for physical activity will be incorporated into lessons in other subject areas, when appropriate. - Classroom teachers will provide short "Movement Breaks" throughout the day for physical activity such as Stressbusters or Yoga.